 IF NEEDED:

 If you have any questions about this study, you can call the study coordinator at the Washington State Department of Health, Marnie Boardman.
 You can call her toll-free at 1-866-871-5405.

+//if wa_flag = 2 insert [[The interview usually takes between 25 and 35 minutes.]

 Your phone number will be erased from the data in one year.